 4. Contact Information

-It’s also good practice to have a window when they can contact your business with any questions before the final decision is made.
+It’s also a good practice to have a window within which proposers can contact your business with any questions before the final decision is made.

 If your project is complex and you’re unsure of which dates to include, use estimates (noting that the deadlines are flexible).
-Alternatively, you can ask the bidder to provide an estimated timeframe in their reply; but be sure to guide them with a clear vision of how long each project should take.
+Alternatively, you can ask the bidder to provide an estimated time frame in their reply.
+However, be sure to guide them with a clear vision of how long each project should take.

-“Tenderers should provide a concise proposal of how they intend to consolidate and improve [COMPANY NAME] social media presence, including milestones, timeline of implementation/phases and related key performance indicators (KPIs) for each social media platform.”
+“Tenderers should provide a concise proposal of how they intend to consolidate and improve [COMPANY NAME]’s social media presence, including milestones, the timeline of implementation/phases, and related key performance indicators (KPIs) for each social media platform.”

 6. Objective/Marketing Goals

 You’ll want to have an outline of expected goals and outcomes from each project portion.
-For example, objectives can include search engine optimization, advanced lead generation strategies or paid media strategy.
-It’s important you are very clear here, so you avoid any miscommunication or confusion within the bids or in the future collaboration.
+For example, objectives can include search engine optimization, advanced lead generation strategies, or paid media strategy.
+It’s important for you to be very clear here so that you can avoid any miscommunication or confusion in the bids or in future collaboration.

-“The appointed Vendor will work with [COMPANY NAME] [DEPARTMENT] team to produce content for [COMPANY] Linkedin and Instagram.
-The Vendor is required to create content and manage both the Linkedin and Instagram page.
+“The appointed vendor will work with [COMPANY NAME]’s [DEPARTMENT] team to produce content for [COMPANY]’s LinkedIn and Instagram accounts.
+The vendor is required to create content and manage both the LinkedIn and Instagram page.
 The objectives of the projects are ranked in order of priority as follows: